leissa/call_of_cthulhu/Tomes & Spells.md

 ## The Seven Cryptical Books of Hsan

+* Found: Stolen by Jack Brady from Lin Yenyu
 * Classical Chinese, written by Hsan the Greater, c.
 2nd century.
 * A single, large classical Chinese scroll organized into seven books, handwritten and kept in a fitted scroll case bearing an arcane sign.
 * Sanity: 1d8, CM: +3/+8, MR: 33, Study: 40 weeks